realworldocaml/book/en/lists-and-patterns.md

 ```

 As you can see, the `::` operator is right-associative, which means
-that we can built up lists without parenthesis.
+that we can build up lists without parentheses.
 The empty list `[]`
 is used to terminate a list.
 Note that the empty list is polymorphic,
 meaning it can be used with elements of any type.